Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Boyd's 44.3 receiving yards per game in his 11 career matchups against the Browns are 8.8 more than his over/under for Sunday's game.
+- Boyd has averaged 44.3 receiving yards per game over his 11 career matchups against the Browns, 8.8 more than his over/under in Sunday's game.

-- Boyd, in 11 matchups, had a touchdown catch four times.
-But he did not have multiple TDs in any of those games.
+- This week Boyd will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).

-- The Browns are giving up 223.5 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The Browns' defense is 24th in the league, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Boyd put together a 36-yard performance against the Chiefs last week on four catches while being targeted six times and scoring one touchdown.
+- In last week's game against the Chiefs, Boyd was targeted six times and racked up four catches for 36 yards and scored one touchdown.

-- Boyd has racked up 217 receiving yards (72.3 per game) and three touchdowns, reeling in 12 passes on 17 targets over his last three games.
+- Boyd has totaled 217 receiving yards (72.3 per game) and three touchdowns, hauling in 12 passes on 17 targets over his last three outings.

 Boyd's Cincinnati Teammates